 The aim of the Software Engineering Track is to train engineers who will specialize in the creation, development, evaluation and maintenance of large software systems.
 The track trains engineers in a variety of programming paradigms and methods, and in the systematic treatment of analysis, design, implementation, testing, verification and maintenance activities of software.

 Graduates of the track are equipped with a broad background in applied computer science, including extensive experience in producing software and usage of advanced tools for software engineering.

 Excellence Program in Enhanced Software Engineering and the “Psagot” Program for Outstanding Academic Reserve Students

-This is a four-year track awarding a "Bachelor of Science in Engineering Science" (BSc - an engineering degree) administered jointly with the Faculty of Electrical Engineering.
+This is a four-year track awarding "a Bachelor's of Science in Engineering Science" (BSc - an engineering degree) administered jointly with the Faculty of Electrical Engineering.
 The track provides the students with a broad background in both hardware and software and trains them to become engineers specializing in the design, construction, and programming of computers and computer-based electronic systems.

 "Lapidim" Excellence Program

 "Lapidim" is an excellence program, with support and collaboration of leading companies, which aims at training outstanding students to become future R&D leaders in the hi-tech industry.
 Students enrolled in this BSc program are required to select several courses in business administration and entrepreneurship for their elective studies, while maintaining high academic standards.
 In addition they are required to participate in special activities of the program.
 Students participating in this program receive significant benefits, including exemption from tuition and a monthly stipend.

 The Faculty pf Computer Science has launched a new excellence program: Academic Leadership.
 The program fosters students having the potential for academic career as future faculty members at universities.
 The classification emphasizes the important qualities of success as a faculty member: excellence in studies, passion for science and research, and ability to motivate a research team.